 The car will also be very safe, with a sophisticated collision structure that creates a high level of endurance from large impacts thanks to the low powertrain that is placed at the center.

-In addition, the next-generation Model S will also come with plenty of storage space, with rear trunk and front trunk (or “frunk” as it is called in the Tesla language) for cargo, all of which are provided by the lack of a large internal combustion engine.
+Also, the next-generation Model S will come with plenty of storage space, with a rear trunk and front trunk (or “frunk” as it is called in the Tesla language) for cargo, all of which are provided by the lack of a large internal combustion engine.